 Felix Hudlass had a long association with motor vehicles.
 He worked with his father in their family business, Phoenix Motor Co. in Southport, before joining Weller Bros in 1902 and went on to become chief engineer for the RAC in 1904.
 Hudlass registered many patents, and was awarded the OBE in 1918.

-The popular Auto Wheel was adapted to produce this machine so that it took the place of the normal rear wheel and was sprung from the main frame.
+The Hudlass was produced in 1920.
+The popular Auto Wheel was adapted to this machine so that it took the place of the normal rear wheel and was sprung from the main frame.
 The front forks were sprung by a combination of compression and rebound springs.
-Apart from that, it was a very simple machine.
+Apart from that, it was a relatively simple scooter.

 A Miniature Designed and Built by the R.A.C.
 Engineer.

 A PARTICULARLY ingenious scooter has lately been constructed by Mr. F. Hudlass, engineer to the Royal Automobile Club, in his private workshop.
 From the constructional point of view it is a most excellent job, practically ever part, even the hub, having been built by its designer.